-- 6.2.20.
+- 6.2.25.
 As part of the Department of Environment, Food and Rural Affairs (DEFRA)'s Surface Water Management Action Plan (July 2018), the Council has successfully secured a grant to develop more detailed local surface water modelling in the Honor Oak and Sydenham study area.
 This modelling and mapping work will allow the inclusion of more detailed local surface water mapping information on the national Risk of Flooding from Surface Water (RoFSW) map, which showing surface water flood risk.
 The improved map will ensure that homes and businesses can make informed decisions about flood risk in the longer term.
-This modelling is expected to be available by the end of 2020. - 6.2.21.
+This modelling is completed and the results have been fed back to the EA who have included them in their update to the national surface water flood model, which is now publically available. - 6.2.26.
 As the Lead Local Flood Authority, the Council is a statutory consultees for major developments of 10 dwellings or more.
-In this role, the Council works actively to ensure that effective Sustainable Drainage Systems are integrated into new development in accordance with London Plan and local development management policies. - 6.2.22.
+In this role, the Council works actively to ensure that effective Sustainable Drainage Systems are integrated into new development in accordance with London Plan and local development management policies. - 6.2.27.
 A modelling and feasibility studies are being undertaken for the Honor Oak Lower Catchment Flood Alleviation Study before an Outline Business Case is produced.
 A preferred option to reduce surface water flood risk for Verdant Lane is also being assessed.
 A feasibility study for the candidate scheme is being assessed before an Outline Business Case is produced.

-6.2.23.
+- 6.2.28.
 The Council continues to work with the Environment Agency, Thames Water, Thames21, Transport for London and neighbouring authorities through the South East London Local Flood Risk Partnership (constituting the London Boroughs of Bexley, Bromley, and Lewisham, and the Royal Borough of Greenwich) to investigate and implement flood reduction measures across south-east London.
 Measures include the development and monitoring of Drainage and Wastewater Management Plans, the Thames River Basin Management Plan, Thames Catchment Flood Management Plan and the Ravensbourne Catchment Plan.
-The Council will continue to work agencies, partners, and community groups to participate in retaining and improving the management of existing waterside habitats and features within river corridors.
+The Council will continue to work agencies, partners, and community groups to participate in retaining and improving the management of existing waterside habitats and features within river corridors. - 6.2.29.
+The Council will also continue to explore alternative sources of funding, such as the Flood and Coastal Erosion Risk Management (FCERM) Grant-in-Aid Funding programme, to enable the undertaking of feasibility studies to identify viable interventions that can reduce flood risk in the borough.
+Government's grants provided are bid-based capital grants that can only be provided in line with the partnership-funding rules under the National Flood and Coastal Erosion Risk Management Strategy.
+The Environment Agency uses Partnership Funding scores to help prioritise projects.
+The council is currently developing a pipeline of projects that would be eligible for grant funding in the current 2015 to 2021 FCERM investment programme, and the next beyond 2021.